la2050/archive/_projects/2016/los-angeles-is-a-puzzle-together-we-make-sense-of-it.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  LASA proposes to expand its learning activities by investing in greater cohesion amongst our students, easing transportation concerns, and creating and sustaining our community of alumni to create change in LA.
+LASA plans to create a comprehensive database of current students and alumni to capture feedback after each session as well as feedback from alumni who can articulate how LASA changed their career or study trajectories.
 project_impact: '["College matriculation rates","District-wide graduation rates"]'
 project_proposal_best_place: >-
   Designed as a supplement to the regular school year, LASA will make greater